sandeepg98/java-datamunger-assignment-step1-stackroute/readme.md

 b.
 Further enhance your program to now extract certain parts of the same query:

 	i.
-Get only base part(EXPLAINED ABOVE) of the query from the given query string i.e. minus the `*where*` condition.
+Get only base part(before `where` word) of the query from the given query string.

 		Input String : select * from Employee.csv where  department  = ‘HR’ and salary>=3000
 		Output String : select * from Employee.csv

 	ii.
-Fetch the `*where*` condition(EXPLAINED ABOVE) separately from the given query.
+Get only filter part(after `where` word) of the query from the given query string.

 		Input String : select * from Employee.csv  where  department  = ‘HR’ and salary>=3000
 		Output String : department  = ‘HR’ and salary>=3000

-		Note: where condition part should not contain group by, order by, having parts.

-b.
-Write a program to extract only the parts of query

-	i.
-Get only base query from the query string. (without where condition) Example : select * from Employee.csv

-	ii.
-Get only where condition part from the query Example : department  = ‘HR’ and salary>=3000
-		Note: where condition part should not contain group by, order by, having parts.

 	iii.
 Parse the Where condition part based on to the operators and display the `propertyName, propertyValue and conditionalOperator` for each conditions
 		1. Relational Operators